EMOD-Hub/emodpy-workflow/docs/reference/dtktools_comparison.md

 - **map_to** column can be present but now **ignored**
 - **name** column values will need updating to new hyperparameter names from old KP-tag parameter names.

-### Sweep Files
+### Sweep files

-Scenario csv files (e.g. scenarios.csv) has been replaced with a new sweep Python file format.
+Scenario CSV files (like scenarios.csv) has been replaced with a new sweep Python file format.
 Instead of rows of parameter overrides with parameter-named columns, one defines lists of hyperparameter/value dictionary overrides.
 Because the file is Python instead of csv, one can utilize code to simplify the generation of complex or repetitive sets of overrides.

-e.g. instead of:
+For example, instead of:
 ```
 Scenario,Campaign,Base_Infectivity
 baseline,campaign.json,